tszyaul6/news_scraper/README.md

 # 📚 Introduction

-This is our CS4296 Group Project.
-It is a web application that provides Hong Kong news translation services.
+This is a web application that provides Hong Kong news translation services.
 This application is built using MERN stack and can be deployed on AWS EC2 free tier instances.

 # 🛠 Quick Installation